iAnonymous3000/popos-hardening-guide/README.md

 # Pop!_OS Desktop Hardening Guide

 This guide covers security hardening steps for beginner and intermediate Pop!_OS Linux desktop users.
-[Pop!_OS](https://pop.system76.com) is an Ubuntu-based distribution from System76, focusing on reliability, speed, and security.
+[Pop!_OS](https://pop.system76.com) is a Ubuntu-based distribution from System76, focusing on reliability, speed, and security.

 ## Introduction